-1. Students need opportunities for physical activity and to fully embrace regular physical activity as a personal behavior.
-Toward that end, health and physical education will reinforce the knowledge and self-management skills needed to maintain a healthy lifestyle and reduce sedentary activities;

-2. Opportunities for physical activity will be incorporated into other subject lessons, where appropriate; and

-3. Classroom teachers will provide short physical activity breaks between lessons or classes, as appropriate.
+- 1. Students need opportunities for physical activity and to fully embrace regular physical activity as a personal behavior.
+Toward that end, health and physical education will reinforce the knowledge and self-management skills needed to maintain a healthy lifestyle and reduce sedentary activities; - 2.
+Opportunities for physical activity will be incorporated into other subject lessons, where appropriate; and classroom teachers will provide short physical activity breaks between lessons or classes, as appropriate.
+All students in grades preschool through 9th grade will participate in a physical education class.
+There are also other opportunities for grades 10-12 to participate in physical education elective classes.

-C. Communications with Parents

-1. The school recognizes that parents and guardians have a primary role in promoting their children's health and well-being.

-2. The school will support parents' efforts to provide a healthy diet and daily physical activity for their children.

-3. The school encourages parents to pack healthy lunches and snacks and refrain from including beverages and foods without nutritional value.

-4. The school will provide information about physical education and other school-based physical activity opportunities and will support parents' efforts to provide their children with opportunities to be physically active outside of school.

-5. The school will provide information about mental health and/or will refer to the school counselor.
+- C. Communications with Parents - 1.
+The school recognizes that parents and guardians have a primary role in promoting their children's health and well-being. - 2.
+The school will support parents' efforts to provide a healthy diet and daily physical activity for their children. - 3.
+The school encourages parents to pack healthy lunches and snacks and refrain from including beverages and foods without nutritional value. - 4.
+The school will provide information about physical education and other school-based physical activity opportunities and will support parents' efforts to provide their children with opportunities to be physically active outside of school. - 5.
+The school will provide information about mental health and/or will refer to the school counselor.